M7OCM/890/README.md

 2.0.2It colour update 31122023: OEM style, blue rx etc. This is a special firmware and differs cosmetically from standard.
 I revised this exclusively for an Italian amateur radio group on Telegram.

 2.0.2 refactoring 21122023 one bin: black/white (default).
-Credit: OEFWCOM

-2.0.1 bug fixes 18122023 two bins: black/green; black/orange.
-Credit: OEFW - OEFWCOM
+2.0.1 OEFW bug fix 18122023 two bins: black/green; black/orange.

 ![20231213_164050](https://github.com/M7OCM/890/assets/128899149/74cf0357-34b5-433f-a620-4f2a853c2a49)

 2.0.0 official release 13122023 two bins: black/green; black/orange.
-Credit: OEFW - OEFWCOM
+Credits: OEFW - OEFWCOM

 ![20231213_164032](https://github.com/M7OCM/890/assets/128899149/72efdbd4-1906-4ca0-bf35-fc0a35ed616d)

-Please note the bin files herein are 2 colour themes only, not multiple colour versions that can be switched within the radio menu.
+Please note the bin files herein are two colour themes only, not multiple colour versions that can be switched within the radio menu.
 Colours can be readily changed in ui/gfx.c (info in file).

 ![20231207_082721](https://github.com/M7OCM/890/assets/128899149/8b22bb4d-8f40-4794-a051-b7f379ca8464)